Ray Suarez

 Rafael Suarez, Jr. (born March 5, 1957), known as Ray Suarez, is an American broadcast journalist and author.
-He is currently a visiting professor at NYU Shanghai and was previously the John J. McCloy Visiting Professor of American Studies at Amherst College.
-Currently Suarez hosts a radio program and several podcast series: World Affairs for KQED-FM, Going for Broke for the Economic Hardship Reporting Project, and "The Things I Thought About When My Body Was Trying to Kill Me" on cancer and recovery.
-His next book, on modern American immigration, will be published by Little, Brown.
+He is currently host of the PBS series "Wisdom Keepers" set to premiere on the public network in June 2025.
+He was a visiting professor at NYU Shanghai in 2022, and was previously the John J. McCloy Visiting professor of American Studies at Amherst College.
+For 7 years from 2018 to 2025, Suarez hosted a radio program and several podcast series: On Shifting Ground for KQED-FM, Going for Broke for the Economic Hardship Reporting Project, and "The Things I Thought About When My Body Was Trying to Kill Me" on cancer and recovery for Evergreen Podcasts.
+His latest book, on modern American immigration to the US, "We Are Home: Becoming American in the 21st Century," was published by Little, Brown in 2024.
 He was the host of Inside Story on Al Jazeera America Story, a daily news program on Al Jazeera America, until that network ceased operation in 2016.
 Suarez joined the PBS NewsHour in 1999 and was a senior correspondent for the evening news program on the PBS television network until 2013.
-He is also host of the international news and analysis public radio program America Abroad from Public Radio International.
-He was the host of the National Public Radio program Talk of the Nation from 1993-1999.
+He was also host of the international news and analysis public radio program America Abroad from Public Radio International.
+He was the host of the National Public Radio program Talk of the Nation from 1993 to 1999.
 In his more than 40-year career in the news business, he has also worked as a radio reporter in London and Rome, as a Los Angeles correspondent for CNN, and as a reporter for the NBC-owned station WMAQ-TV in Chicago.
-He is currently one of the US correspondents for Euronews.
+From 2020-2022, he was one of the US correspondents for Euronews.

 Personal life

-Born and raised in Brooklyn by Puerto Rican parents, Suarez attended public schools in the borough from kindergarten through 12th grade, graduating in 1974 from John Dewey High School.
+Born and raised in Brooklyn by a Puerto Rican family, Suarez attended public schools in the borough from kindergarten through 12th grade, graduating in 1974 from John Dewey High School.
 In 1975, he earned the rank of Eagle Scout in the Brooklyn Council.
 In 2009, Suarez was awarded the Distinguished Eagle Scout Award by the NCAC.
 He earned a BA in African History from New York University and an MA in the Social Sciences from the University of Chicago.
-He lives in Washington, D.C., with his wife and three children, Rafael, Eva, and Isabel.
-Suarez is active locally and nationally in the Episcopal Church.
+He and his wife Carole live in Washington, D.C.
+They are parents to three adult children, Rafael, Eva, and Isabel.
+Suarez is active locally and nationally in the Episcopal Church, serving on the governing body of Washington National Cathedral, the Cathedral Chapter, from 2016-2024.